mwcproject/mwc-wallet/doc/atomic_swaps.md

 Password:

     Swap ID: 975ab0c2-27f5-45bd-99f2-2c3b01ce0fa5
-    Selling 5.6 MWC for 0.087 BCH.
-BCH redeem address: n4GUrta1qhA1Zgy4DUkmDgxULtJKjDhEc6 Requied lock confirmations: 500 for MWC and 6 for BCH Time limits: 60 minutes for messages exchange and 60 minutes for redeem/refund Locking order: Seller lock MWC first
+    Selling 5.6 MWC for 0.087 BTC.
+BTC redeem address: n4GUrta1qhA1Zgy4DUkmDgxULtJKjDhEc6 Requied lock confirmations: 500 for MWC and 6 for BTC Time limits: 60 minutes for messages exchange and 60 minutes for redeem/refund Locking order: Seller lock MWC first
-    MWC funds locked until block 508701, expected to be mined in 20 hours and 55 minutes BCH funds locked for 33 hours and 6 minutes
+    MWC funds locked until block 508701, expected to be mined in 20 hours and 55 minutes BTC funds locked for 33 hours and 6 minutes

 -------- Execution plan --------
 --> Wait for MWC refund to unlock             required by August  5 09:43:53